-Ineligibility to Advance: Professional Program
+Ineligibility to Advance

-The dean for academic affairs, in consultation with the Committee on Course & Standing, may determine that a student is ineligible to advance in the Professional OD Program when he/she is deemed in capable of fulfilling institutional or academic requirements in a timely manner.
+The Dean for Academic Affairs, in consultation with the Committee on Course and Standing, may determine that a student is ineligible to advance in the Professional OD Program\\ when they are deemed incapable of fulfilling institutional or academic requirements in a timely manner.
 Ineligibility to advance in the professional program, however, is automatic when:

-- Two grades of "F" are earned in the same course, regardless of whether the course was remediated or retaken; or - Two consecutive grades of "F" are earned in clinic (third- and fourth-year clinics), whether on or off campus; or - The term or cumulative GPA is less than 2.00 after having been on probation for three consecutive quarters/two semesters; or - The term GPA is 1.00 or less
+- Two grades of "F" are earned in the same course, regardless of whether the course was remediated or retaken; or - Two or more grades of "F" are received in the same term; or - Two consecutive grades of "F" are earned in clinic (third- and fourth-year clinics), whether on or off campus; or - The term or cumulative GPA is less than 2.00 after having been on probation for three consecutive quarters/two semesters; or - The term GPA is 1.00 or less

-(Astudent who is ineligible to advance in the Professional Program is subject to academic dismissalor may be required to satisfactorily repeat portions of the curriculum.)
+\\ A student who is ineligible to advance in the Professional Program is subject to academic dismissal or may be required to satisfactorily repeat portions of the curriculum.